mattermost/mattermost-plugin-jira/README.md

 ![image](https://user-images.githubusercontent.com/13119842/59113377-dfe11e80-8912-11e9-8971-f869fa123366.png)

 Note that states and issue transitions are based on your Jira project workflow configuration.
+If an invalid state is entered, an ephemeral message is returned mentioning that the state couldn't be found.

 ## 2. Configuration